simonehagey/orbdot/docs/source/model_fitting.rst

 convenient way to define priors, chose free variables, and run sophisticated nested sampling algorithms on any related log-likelihood you want to!

-The `NestedSampling` class is designed such that running a model fit simply requires a log-likelihood function and list of free parameter names, meaning that any classes inheriting `NestedSampling` can be written quickly and concisely.
+The :class:`~orbdot.nested_sampling.NestedSampling` class is designed such that running a model fit simply requires a log-likelihood function and list of free parameter names, meaning that any classes inheriting :class:`~orbdot.nested_sampling.NestedSampling` can be written quickly and concisely.
 It is straightforward to fit your own model (see the template class), as long as the free variables are consistent with the OrbDot parameter set.